oyvfoss/glacierocean-austfonna/literature/literature.md

 Detailed study of sediment plumes from the Nordaustlandet margin, including Hartogbukta.
 Based on satellite imagery, geophysical data and modelling - no ocean observations.

+Use the *SedPlume* model to look at sediment transport.
+As far as I can tell, the plume part of this is the Morton 1956 buoyant plume (half-cone, probably), but with no melting.
+They don't seem to specify where they get the stratification from.

 **Robinson & Dowdeswell 2011:**
 *Submarine landforms and the behavior of a surging ice cap since the last glacial maximum: The open-marine setting of eastern Austfonna, Svalbard*